filipekojak88/myprojectPDA/README.md

 ## Author

 I am currently a Quality Engineer with a Production Engineering & Management background.
-Though I have had around 12 years of experience swinging between the medical device and car assembly industry, I am currently chasing a change in my career throught this course of Data Analytics in ATU.
+Though I have had around 12 years of experience swinging between the medical device and car assembly industry, I am currently chasing a change in my career through this course of Data Analytics in ATU.
 My long term goal is to move into Artificial Intelligence.
 If you want to know more about me, please add me on LinkedIn: [Filipe Carvalho](https://www.linkedin.com/in/filipe-carvalho-8146232a/)

 ## References: